ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 A Preconnection object represents a potential connection.
 It has state that describes parameters of a Connection that might exist in the future.
-This state comprises information about the local and remote endpoints (see
-{{endpointspec}}), the transport parameters (see {{transport-params}}), and the security parameters (see {{security-parameters}}):
+This state comprises LocalEndpoint and RemoteEndpoint objects that denote the endpoints of the potential connection (see {{endpointspec}}), the transport parameters (see {{transport-params}}), and the security parameters (see
+{{security-parameters}}):

 ~~~
-   localEndpoint   := ...
-   remoteEndpoint  := ...
-   transportParams := ...
-   securityParams  := ...

-   preConnection := NewPreconnection(localEndpoint, remoteEndpoint,
+   preConnection := NewPreconnection(LocalEndpoint,
-                                     transportParams, securityParams);
+                                     RemoteEndpoint,
+                                     TransportParams,
+                                     SecurityParams);

 ~~~

-The Local Endpoint MUST be specified if the Preconnection is used to Listen() for incoming connections, but is OPTIONAL if it is used to Initiate() connections.
-The Remote Endpoint MUST be specified in the Preconnection is used to Initiate() connections, but is OPTIONAL if it is used to Listen() for incoming connections.
+The LocalEndpoint MUST be specified if the Preconnection is used to Listen() for incoming connections, but is OPTIONAL if it is used to Initiate() connections.
+The RemoteEndpoint MUST be specified in the Preconnection is used to Initiate() connections, but is OPTIONAL if it is used to Listen() for incoming connections.